 Some commercial arrangements can be structured to avoid resale price maintenance.
-Since November 2017, companies proposing to engage in resale price maintenance may lodge a formal "notification" with the ACCC to obtain immunity.
+Companies proposing to engage in resale price maintenance may lodge a formal "notification" with the ACCC to obtain immunity.
 If the ACCC does not object (by issuing a draft notice objecting to the notification) within 14 days of the notification being validly lodged, the conduct will be protected from legal action.

-(H) MERGERS AND ACQUISITIONS (SECTION 50)
+(h) Mergers and acquisitions (section 50)

 The CCA prohibits a corporation from directly or indirectly acquiring shares or assets where the likely effect of the acquisition would be a substantial lessening of competition in a market.
 Mergers and acquisitions are subject to a competition test under the CCA.